FRONTIERS

 4:15 PM–5:00 PM

-Join UNC Kenan-Flagler Dean Mary Margaret Frank for a discussion about the challenges inherent in a rapidly changing and increasingly complex world.
+Join Dean Mary Margaret Frank for a discussion about the challenges inherent in a rapidly changing and increasingly complex world.
 This executive briefing is part of UNC Kenan-Flagler Business School’s Dean’s Speaker Series and is made possible through the generous support of the Archie K. Davis Endowment.

 SPEAKERS